 The recommended dose is 1-2,000 IU per day.
 More than 50,000 per day can be toxic.

 This is an antioxidant that protects the reproductive system from free radicals.
-It also can support thyroid function and immunity.
-It is thought to have a positive effect on male fertility too.
-You can find a list of selenium-rich foods and more information about the health benefits at the NIH website.
+It can also support thyroid function and immunity.
+Selenium is thought to have a positive effect on male fertility too.

 Recommended Dose – 200mcg a day

-Zinc is also thought to be a key factor in male fertility and sperm development.
+Zinc is also thought to be a key for optimal male fertility and sperm development.

 Recommended Dose: 15-30mg a day.